-What’s causing your blocked drains?
+What’s causing my blocked drains?

 If your drains are always getting blocked, get in touch with BlockBusters today

-Blocked drains do happen from time to time, but there are several simple things you can do to avoid having to call us out.
+Blocked drains do happen from time to time, but there are simple things you can do to avoid having to call us out.

-Here are the top ten things that will block your drains – so you should avoid putting them down the drain whenever possible!
+Here are the top ten things that will block your drains

-2. Baby Wipes
+2. Baby Wipes can cause drain blockages

-4. Food Scraps
+4. Food Scraps can cause blocked drains

 We’re not accusing you of shoving all of your food waste down the sink; that would be ridiculous (though we have seen it happen).
 But it doesn’t take much to clog a drain, and the odd piece of pasta here and there can do more damage than you might think.
 The thing about a lot of our foods is that they’re quite porous – especially carbs like pasta and rice.
 They will soak up a lot of water and can easily expand to clog a drainage pipe.
 The odd noodle here and there probably won’t do too much damage but it pays to be extra careful when scraping food waste from plates and pans.

-5. Expensive Toilet Paper
+5. Expensive Toilet Paper can block drains

-6. Bath Salts
+6. Bath Salts can cause drain blockages

 You might think that’s ridiculous; the whole point of bath salts and bath bombs is that they dissolve in your bath, right?
 Well, yes – but many of them don’t actually completely dissolve.
 In a big bath full of water you might never notice that there are still a few lumps lingering about, and they’re often pulled down the plug hole as you release the water – but they don’t get fully flushed out.
 Instead they can get caught on other debris already hanging about in your drain, slowly but surely clogging it up.
 Bubble bath might seem less luxurious and fancy, but it’s already a liquid so less likely to cause a blocked drain.

-7. Children’s Toys
+7. Children’s Toys can cause blocked drains

 Instant coffee dissolves completely in your morning cuppa, but ground coffee doesn’t – and it’s a real nuisance to try and scoop out of a coffee pot and into the bin.
-People will often just rinse it down the drain and get on with their day, but over time coffee grounds can build up in drains, especially corners of piping, and add substance to the other things already partially blocking a drain.
+People will often just rinse it down the drain and get on with their day.
+Over time coffee grounds can build up in drains, especially corners of piping, and add substance to the other things already partially blocking a drain.
 If you use ground coffee rather than instant, make sure you get all of your grounds into the bin using a spoon or kitchen roll to help.

-9. Cotton Buds
+9. Cotton Buds often cause blocked drains

 You might think that old fashioned bars of soap would be the bigger culprit here – and the last sliver of a bar of soap can do its fair share of damage.
-But actually, it’s liquid soap that causes a problem more often than not.
+Actually, it’s liquid soap that causes a problem more often than not.
 With a bar of soap you only use the amount of soap you need, but with liquid soap we often end up using more.
 It’s also often the case that you pump some liquid soap into your hand and it immediately slides off and down the plug hole – so you get some more.
 Soap on its own won’t do much damage – but combined with all the other nasties that will be lurking in a drain, it can act as a glue to hold them all together.
 Discarded lumps of toothpaste can cause a similar problem.

 If your drains keep getting blocked, get in touch with BlockBusters.
 Our high pressure water jets can blast through even the toughest of blockages in no time.